ScriptBasic/WinPBX/docs/CMemMapFile Class.md

 Multiple views may also be necessary if the file is greater than the size of the application’s logical memory space available for memory mapping (2 GB on a 32-bit computer).

-There are two types of views: stream access view and random access view.
-Use stream access views for sequential access to a file; this is recommended for non-persisted files and IPC.
-Random access views are preferred for working with persisted files.

 Memory-mapped files are accessed through the operating system’s memory manager, so the file is automatically partitioned into a number of pages and accessed as needed.
 You do not have to handle the memory management yourself.

 ## Methods